cosmos/cosmos-sdk/docs/spec/staking/old/spec.md

 Delegator bonds are created using the TxDelegate transaction.
-Within this transaction the validator candidate queried with an amount of coins, whereby given the current exchange rate of candidate's delegator-shares-to-atoms the candidate will return shares which are assigned in `DelegatorBond.Shares`.
+Within this transaction the validator candidate queried with an amount of coins, whereby given the current exchange rate of candidate's delegator-shares-to-atoms the candidate will return shares which are assigned in `Delegation.Shares`.

 ``` golang
 type TxDelegate struct {